23 Feb 7 Things You Need to Know about Divorce in Florida

 6. Child Support and Custody

 As with most states, if custody is contested, Florida courts will determine child custody based on the child’s best interests.
 Florida courts will usually try to grant “joint custody” or “time-sharing” unless circumstances suggest otherwise.
-As far as child support is concerned, your divorce attorney will review the amount of income generated by each parent, the age and number of children and expenses like day care and health insurance.
+As far as child support is concerned, your divorce attorney will review the amount of income generated by each parent, the age and number of any minor children and expenses like daycare and health insurance.
 Florida courts also have the ability to set aside the parents’ assets or require life insurance as security for future funding and educational support.